seesmof/University-Universytet/12SS/tasks/ct1/report.md

 2. Server-side programming with Vapor

-Swift is also used for server-side programming, particularly with the Vapor [[framework]].
-Vapor is a popular open-source web [[framework]] for Swift that allows developers to build high-performance web applications and APIs.
+Swift is also used for server-side programming, particularly with the Vapor framework.
+Vapor is a popular open-source web framework for Swift that allows developers to build high-performance web applications and APIs.

 3. Machine learning with TensorFlow and Core ML